apify/apify-docs/sources/platform/actors/development/builds_and_runs/state_persistence.md

 ## Implementing state persistence

 The [Apify SDKs](/sdk) handle state persistence automatically.

 In JavaScript, this is done using the `migrating` and `persistState` events in the [PlatformEventManager](/sdk/js/api/apify/class/PlatformEventManager).

 - The `persistState` event prompts SDK components to save their state at regular intervals
 - The `migrating` event is triggered just before a migration occurs.

+In Python, state persistence is handled using the `Actor.on()` method and the migrating event, similar to JavaScript.
+The Apify SDK for Python provides mechanisms to save and retrieve state data.

+- The `migrating` event is triggered just before a migration occurs, allowing you to save your state.
+- To retrieve previously saved state, you can use the `Actor.get_value()` method.

 ### Code examples